Large Astroturf (V2)

 Downstairs floorplan view featuring a combined living room, kitchen, and dining area with black-and-white tile flooring, staircase access to the second floor, and an additional bathroom located just beyond the kitchen.

-Large Astroturf First Floor
+Large Astroturf Ground Floor

 Inside, the compact layout makes surprisingly efficient use of space while still keeping the home comfortable and easy to live in.
 The downstairs combines the kitchen, dining, and living areas into one cozy shared space perfect for cheap meals, awkward conversations, and Sims lingering around the refrigerator pretending they aren’t about to grab another snack.